Getting a Low Interest Rate

 Locking in your Interest Rate

 When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a certain interest rate for a determined period while you work on the application process.
 This keeps you from going through your entire application process and discovering at the end that your interest rate has gone up.

-Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer period usually costing more.
-You can get a longer period for your lock, but in making this choice, will most likely have a higher rate than you would with a shorter rate lock span of time
+Rate lock periods can vary in length, between 15 to 60 days, with the longer ones typically costing more.
+You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would with a shorter span of time